OutSystems/docs-product/src/ref/ui-patterns/mobile/rating.md

 ## API

-If you are an advanced user, you might want to use our RangeSlider API (OutSystems.OSUI.Patterns.RatingAPI)for more advanced use cases.
+If you are an advanced user, you might want to use our Rating API (OutSystems.OSUI.Patterns.RatingAPI)for more advanced use cases.

 ### Methods